fractal27/hse/README.md

 - Size
 - Protection Bits

+It is avaiable in linux and windows although some features might not work for linux.

 *These are the comands currently avaiable:*
 ~~~
     tab               : move to the next section
-    q  / ^C  /  esc  : quit
+    q                 : quit
     c                 : Compress the item selected with the chosen algorithm
     d                 : Decompress the item selected with the chosen algorithm
     s                 : move down in the current section
     w                 : move up in the current section
     Enter             : open the selected element
     '/'               : search in the current section
     c                 : compress the item currently selected - (**currently not working**)
     1-9               : select the n-th item in the current section
     r                 : rename the item currently selected
     m                 : Move the item currently selected to the other folder open
-    <F5>             : Copy the item selected to the other folder open
+    <F5>(Win32), =, . : Copy the item selected to the other folder open
     x                 : Delete an item

     'Any Other'      : refresh the current section and do nothing